A guide to overseeding and transition turf.

 Perennial ryegrass tends to have a much darker colouration coupled with increased wear tolerance, a finer leaf, increased disease tolerance, and an ability to withstand heat better.
 When you watch winter sports on TV and it’s a dark colour it’s highly likely to be perennial ryegrass.

-But you can consider this:
+But you can consider this in your overseeding and transition programme:

 A suggested overseeding and transition programme would be: